 If you have a Samsung phone with a Bixby button, you may remap it to the power button without installing any apps by using ADB.
 But that isn’t something we’ll be talking about today.

 4. Using ADB Commands (Requires USB Debugging)

-You may also switch on your Android without using the power button by using ADB commands on your
+You may also switch on your Android without using the power button by using ADB commands on your PC.

 However, you must have